epfl-lara/cs320/info/labs/lab05/lab05-README.md

 Welcome to the last common assignment for the Amy compiler.
 At this point, we are finally done with the frontend: we have translated source programs to ASTs and have checked that certain correctness conditions hold for our program.
 We are ready to generate code for our program.
 In our case the target language will be *WebAssembly*.

 WebAssembly is "a new portable, size- and load-time-efficient format suitable for compilation to the web" (<http://webassembly.org>).
 WebAssembly was initially designed to be called from JavaScript in browsers and lends itself to highly-performant execution.
 Nowadays, WebAssembly is getting some traction in many different contexts, including server-side applications and embedded systems.

 For simplicity, we will not use a browser, but execute the resulting WebAssembly bytecode directly using `wasmtime` which is WebAssembly virtual machine implementation.
 When you run your complete compiler (or the reference compiler) with no options on program `p`, it will generate two different files under the `wasmout` directory:

-- `p.wat` is the wasm output of the compiler in a human readbable text format.
+- `p.wat` is the wasm output of the compiler in a human readable text format.
 You can use this representation to debug your generated code.
 - `p.wasm` is the binary output of the compiler.
 This is what `wasmtime` will read.
 To translate to the binary format, we use the `wat2wasm` tool provided by the WebAssembly developers.
 Note that this tool performs a purely mechanical translation and thus its output (for instance, `p.wasm`) corresponds to a binary representation of `p.wat`.

 To run the program, simply type `wasmtime wasmout/p.wasm`

 ### Installing wat2wasm

 - Install `wat2wasm` using your favorite package manager, the name of the package is usually `wabt` (`apt install wabt`, `pacman -Sy wabt`, `brew install wabt`, etc).
 If you are not on linux or MacOS, you can download it here: <https://github.com/WebAssembly/wabt/releases/tag/1.0.31>, then copy the file `bin/wat2wasm` (or `/bin/wat2wasm.exe` for windows) from the archive to `/<root of the project>/bin`
-- Make sure the `wat2wasm` executable is visible: either in a system path, or in the `/<root of the project\>/bin` folder (that you may have to create).
+- Make sure the `wat2wasm` executable is visible: either in a system path, or in the `/<root of the project>/bin` folder (that you may have to create).
 - Install `wasmtime` using the following command (on linux and MacOS): `curl https://wasmtime.dev/install.sh -sSf | bash`.
 If you are not on linux or MacOS, you can download it here: <https://docs.wasmtime.dev/cli-install.html> or copy it from `/<root of the project>/bin` (if you are using the provided binaries).
-Make sure the `wasmtime` executable is visible: either in a system path, or in the `/<root of the project\>/bin` folder (that you may have to create).
+Make sure the `wasmtime` executable is visible: either in a system path, or in the `/<root of the project>/bin` folder (that you may have to create).

 ## WebAssembly and Amy